 In 2011, she helped design and teach in the Criminology major with extensive outreach to the Criminal Justice community to give students opportunities to hear from professionals in the field and to have opportunities for outside class experiences in internships and field trips.

 In 2020, Dr. Brown helped design and implement the new MA in Criminal Justice online program.
-She will act as faculty adviser working with graduate students and adjunct faculty, and will teach in the program.
+She will act as faculty advisor working with graduate students and adjunct faculty, and will teach in the program.

 Dr. Brown has done research in the areas of race relations, public perceptions of women in police work (in particular as police chiefs), public perceptions of public interactions with police, experiences with school resource officers overtime, and how people make decisions about driving in traffic.